forieux/qmm/README.rst

-MMQ
+MM-Q
 ===

-MMQ provides Majorize-Minimize Quadratic optimization algorithms.
+MM-Q is a python implementation of Majorize-Minimize Quadratic optimization algorithms.
 Algorithms provided here come from that research.

 ..
 [1] C. Labat and J. Idier, “Convergence of Conjugate Gradient Methods with a